When the pandemic exploded, realtors all over the US were forced to adjust. They needed…

-- #1 Real estate agent’s “personal” website – The most accurate and up-to-date information available in the market can be found here.
-Most real estate agents have their own website and apps where consumers can do a lot of things like communicate through the site/app.
+The most accurate and up-to-date information available in the market can be found at the realtor’s personal site.
+Most real estate agents have their own websites and apps where consumers can do a lot of things like communicate through the site or online app.
 Almost instant communication is possible with the buyer or seller agent through texting.
-Agents will set up a Multiple Listing Service (MLS) email feel that is custom designed with their clients exact preferences within specific geographic areas.
+Agents will set up a Multiple Listing Service (MLS) email feel that is custom-designed with their clients’ exact preferences within specific geographic areas.

-- Trulia –This site offers basic information about real estate such as property size, cost, rentals, and mortgage payments.
+This site offers basic information about real estate such as property size, cost, rentals, and mortgage payments.
 This site can also be beneficial if consumers want to have an idea of how a home or location can fit their lifestyle.
 It has a feature where consumers can explore the area more by checking out the amenities of the area such as nearby restaurants, groceries, shopping centers, etc.

-- Realtor.com –This website offers statistics about neighborhoods, listings for sale, (which consumers can customize based on their preference) apartment listings, and local mortgage rates.
+This website offers statistics about neighborhoods, listings for sale, (which consumers can customize based on their preference) apartment listings, and local mortgage rates.

-- Social media sites – In this age of digitization, people have discovered the electronic resource their networks of friends and family.
-The use of smart phones has widely increased.
+In this age of digitization, people have discovered the electronic resource their networks of friends and family.
+The use of smartphones has widely increased.
 This has led to the advent of numerous social networking platforms and apps.
 Some of the largest and most used networking sites that consumers can also use in their home search are Facebook, Twitter, Instagram, and LinkedIn.

-The first email received will have all of the homes currently for sale, and that will be followed by a daily update of new properties and changes of status (such as Under Contract, or Pending).
-This private portal with numerous search criteria specific to consumer’s needs, along with other internet tools recommended by an agent make them an invaluable resource to home buyers and sellers.
+The first email received will have all of the homes currently for sale.
+It will be followed by daily updates of new properties and changes of status (such as Under Contract, or Pending).
+This private portal with numerous search criteria specific to consumer’s needs, along with other internet tools recommended by an agent makes them an invaluable resource to home buyers and sellers.

 Finding the best real estate agent